 DictionaryHeart muscle - Anatomy 1

-The human heart is in essence a coordinated muscle that flushes 6,000 liters of blood through the body daily during a lifetime.
-The underlying heart muscle is highly vascularized and under nervous control to set the pace of heart beats.
-The cardiac muscle (myocardium) together with the skeletal muscles are composed of striated muscle tissue that form parallel muscle fibers.
-Different to skeletal muscle, cardiac muscle cells may be branched instead of organized as parallel linear fibers.
-Striated muscle tissue of heart consists of cardiomyocytes arranged in fibers that exhibit cross-striations formed by alternating segments of thick and thin protein filaments.
+The human heart is in essence a coordinated muscle that pumps 6,000 liters of blood through the body daily during a lifetime.
+The heart muscle is innervated with nerve fibers that control the pace of heart rate.
+The cardiac muscle (myocardium) and skeletal muscles are both composed of striated muscle tissue that form parallel muscle fibers.
+However, contrary to skeletal muscle, cardiac muscle fibers may be branched instead of organized as parallel linear fibers.
+Striated muscle of heart consists of cardiomyocytes arranged in fibers that shows cross-striations formed by alternating segments of thick and thin protein filaments.

-The major cell type is cardiomyocytes, which usually contain one or two nuclei.
+Cardiomyocytes usually contain one or two nuclei.
 The cells are rich in mitochondria and to a large extent contain actin and myosin proteins arranged in a repeating unit called a sarcomere.
 Histologically, this highly structured arrangement of sarcomeres appears as dark (A-bands) and light (I-bands) bands, which are clearly visible in the microscopic image.
 In addition to the muscle fibers, the myocardium also includes streaks of connective and cuffs of adipose tissue surrounding the smaller vessels.
-The cardiac muscle tissue is highly vascularized through the feeding coronary arteries that branch into smaller vessels that end in a dense network of capillaries running in between the fibers.
+The cardiac muscle tissue is highly vascularized by coronary arteries that branch into smaller vessels that end in a dense network of capillaries running in between the fibers.